-What do I do if I lost my phone or can't sign in using two-step verification?
+What do I do if I lost my phone, or can't sign in using two-step verification?

 How to access your account settings

-As a last resort, you can turn off two-step verification using your password and the emergency backup code given to you when you first turned on two-step verification.
+As a last resort, you can sign in using your password and the emergency backup codes given to you when you first turned on two-step verification.
 We also recommend changing your password if you've lost your phone.

 Dropbox Business users

 Your administrator can disable two-step verification for any member of the team.
 Admins can do this by going to the Members page of the Admin Console and selecting Disable two-step verification from the options menu for the member.

 Also note that you may not be able to use two-step verification through Dropbox if your admin has turned on the single sign-on (SSO) feature.
 This feature lets users access Dropbox by using their company's sign-in page.
 Contact your admin to find out whether this feature has been turned on.
 If so, learn more about what you need to do to access Dropbox on the web, computers, and mobile devices.